Robustness of competing climatic states: Characterization of the five aquaplanet climatic attractors

 \subsection{Material-entropy production (MEP)}

-Atmospheric fluid motions generate material entropy through three main mechanisms~\citep{Peixoto1992,Goody2000,10.1175/2011JAS3713.1}: 1) dissipation of kinetic energy due to viscous processes; 2) irreversible processes associated with moisture \citep{Pauluis2002,Pauluis2007}; 3) irreversible transport of sensible heat.
+In the Earth system energy undergoes transport and transformation processes, and entropy is continuously produced by irreversible mechanisms.
+At steady state, while a zero net energy flux is reached at the boundary of the system, the entropy production is balanced by a net outgoing flux of entropy towards space.
+The entropy production can be partitioned into two main components~\citep{LucariniRevGeo2014,Bannon2015}.
+One - the dominant part - describes the irreversible transformation of the radiation from short-wave to infrared.
+The second part, usually referred to as material entropy production, is generated by fluid motions mainly through: 1) dissipation of kinetic energy due to viscous processes; 2) irreversible processes associated with moisture; 3) sensible heat fluxes at the interface between the atmosphere and the surface~\citep{Peixoto1992,Goody2000,Pauluis2002,Pauluis2007,10.1175/2011JAS3713.1}.
 In the current climate, term 3) is the smallest, followed by term 1), whereas irreversible moist processes give by far the most relevant contribution to the total MEP \citep{Goody2000,pascale_climate_2011,LP2014}.
-Moist processes are embedded in the hydrological cycle, namely the phase changes - {\it e.~g.} evaporation, condensation, and sublimation taking place in non-saturated environment - and the dissipation of kinetic energy from precipitating hydrometeors.
+Moist processes are embedded in the hydrological cycle, namely the phase changes - {\it e.~g.} evaporation, condensation, and sublimation taking place in non-saturated environment - and the dissipation of kinetic energy from precipitating hydrometeors (see eq.~(\ref{eq_app:MEP})).

 For sake of simplicity, TheDiaTo neglects the phase changes occurring within the clouds during the formation and depletion of rain/snow droplets.
 Moreover, it deliberately focuses on MEP related to irreversible processes in the atmosphere, as it was previously shown~\citep{pascale_climate_2011} that the contribution of the ocean to the MEP budget is at least one order of magnitude smaller than the atmospheric contribution.